hhoover/lazyscripts/README.md

 * lsmyengines  - List MySQL tables and their storage engine.
 * lsmyusers  - List MySQL users and grants.
 * lsmycreate - Creates a MySQL DB and MySQL user
+* lsmycopy - Copies an existing database to a new database.
 * lsapcheck  - Verify apache max client settings and memory usage.
 * lsapdocs  - Prints out Apache's DocumentRoots
 * lsapproc  - Shows the memory used by each Apache process